Oddant1/QR-MeNow/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the [MIT License](https://github.com/Oddant1/QR-MeNow/blob/main/LICENSE).